rundeck/docs/docs/manual/plugins/azure-plugins-overview.md

 ## Overview

-Process Automation integrates with Azure through a variety of plugins listed below.
+Runbook Automation integrates with Azure through a variety of plugins listed below.
-By integrating Process Automation with Azure, users can automate and provide self-service interfaces for operations of their infrastructure and applications.
+By integrating Runbook Automation with Azure, users can automate and provide self-service interfaces for operations of their infrastructure and applications.
 These integrations allow operations teams to provide self-service mechanisms to users throughout the business, as well as setup event-driven automation for workflows with Azure.

 <details><summary> <font size="5">Azure Plugins</font>